michellemounde/Perfumery/planning.md

 # H1 headers & all other headers
-Font:  Space Mono/Poiret One, strong, above medium to extra large Font color: #303433
+Font:  Poiret One, strong, large to extra extra large Font color: #303433
 Text underlined with color #474D43